-The person to see is the staff support person for the undergraduate program.
-The office is in the main Mathematics Department office on the 6th floor of the CU Building, Room 601.
+The person to see is the staff support person at the front desk of the Mathematics Department located on the 4th floor of the Student Commons Building.
 You should bring a syllabus or course outline for the course in question, which includes the prerequisites for the course.
 If you have any of your work for the course, that would also be helpful.
 If the institution at which you took the course is not an accredited institution of higher education in the United States, you will need to provide information about that institution.
 Transfer credit requests are reviewed roughly once a week.
 You will notified by e-mail of the decision.

 Every upper division math course at Metro that is equivalent to a UC Denver math course can be applied toward your degree at UC Denver.
 There are, however, three residency requirements.
 The first is a department requirement that at least 15 upper division math credits applied toward the degree must be from classes taken at UC Denver.
 The other two are college requirements: a student must earn a minimum of 30 residence credit hours in CLAS; and a minimum of 21 out of the last 30 credit hours applied toward the degree must be in residence in CLAS.
 Students with further questions in this area should see a CLAS advisor.